Full Walkthrough

-Follow along as we simulate a payment gateway outage at “ShopFlow” — a mid-size ecommerce platform — and see how the simulator reveals exactly where their incident response breaks down.
+Follow along as we simulate a payment gateway outage at “ShopFlow” — a mid-size ecommerce platform — and watch in real time as the simulator reveals exactly where their incident response breaks down.

 1